-READILY ACCESSIBLE AREAS INSPECTED □ The Home Interior ☐ The Roof Exterior ☒ The Grounds including Fences Outbuildings ☐ Any Sub Floor Space AREAS NOT INSPECTED The inspection did not include the following areas which were not readily accessible or inaccessible or obstructed at the time of inspection.
+READILY ACCESSIBLE AREAS INSPECTED □ The Home Interior ☑ The Grounds including Fences ☑ The Roof Exterior ■ Any Accessible Roof Space Outbuildings ☐ Any Sub Floor Space AREAS NOT INSPECTED The inspection did not include the following areas which were not readily accessible or inaccessible or obstructed at the time of inspection.
 BUILDING INTERIOR In inspecting the building interior there was no inspection of areas more than 3.6 m above floor levels.
-Was the inspection of a strata or company title property (e.g. a home unit or townhouse) or other Class 2 building or equivalent? ...⊠ No Yes NOTE.
+Was the inspection of a strata or company title property (e.g. a home unit or townhouse) or other Class 2 building or equivalent? ...⊠No NOTE.
 If the inspection was limited to assessing the interior of a particular unit or lot, the Client may have additional liability for defects or faults in the common property.
 This additional liability can only be addressed through the undertaking of a Special-Purpose Inspection Report which is adequately specified.
-Were there any obstructions which may conceal possible defects? ... \square No Yes ☒ Floor Coverings Ground Floor ☒ Floor Coverings ☒ Ceiling Sheeting First Floor ĭ Fixed Insect Screen ☑ Window Coverings s Internal Walls & Ceiling Sheeting (including timber joinery) No access to wall framing due to internal wall linings.
+Were there any obstructions which may conceal possible defects? ... □ No \boxtimes Yes Ground Floor ☒ Floor Coverings Internal Walls & Ceiling Sheeting ☑ Fixed Security Screens ☑ Fixed Insect Screens ☑ Window Coverings (including timber joinery) ⊠No access to wall framing due to internal wall linings.
 NOTE.
 The consultant did not move or remove any ceilings, wall coverings, floor coverings (including carpeting and wooden floorboards), furnishings, equipment, appliances, pictures or other household goods.
 In an occupied property, furnishings or household items may be concealing defects which may only be revealed when the items are moved or removed.
-Were there any areas/rooms/units which did not permit entry? ...⊠ No □ Yes BUILDING EXTERIOR, ROOF EXTERIOR AND SITE In inspecting the building exterior, roof exterior and site there was no inspection of areas more than 3.6m above ground or floor levels.
-Were there any areas which did not permit entry? ...□ No 🗵 Physical roof access not possible due to height of roof (not accessible from a 3.6m ladder - as per Australian Standard).
-The Consultant is not permitted to a height where a fall of 2.0 metres or more is possible as per Workplace Health and Safety Restrictions.
-Were there any obstructions which may conceal possible defects? ... \square No Yes
+Were there any areas/rooms/units which did not permit entry? ...⊠No □Yes BUILDING EXTERIOR, ROOF EXTERIOR AND SITE

+In inspecting the building exterior, roof exterior and site there was no inspection of areas more than 3.6m above ground or floor leve In inspecting the building exterior, root exterior and site there was no inspection of areas more than 3 hm above ground or floor leve

+Were there any areas which did not permit entry? ...□ No ☒ Roof access not possible due to brittle nature of roof sheeting (view from ladder only).
+Were there any obstructions which may conceal possible defects? ...□No